-Study vaccine will be administered as a single 0.5-mL intramuscular injection in the deltoid region of the participant's arm.
-Prevnar 13TM will be supplied as a pre-filled syringe.
+If an abnormality (ie, rash) is observed at the site where the previous dose of the study vaccine was administered, it is permissible to use the anterolateral muscle of the other limb to administer the following dose of the study vaccine.
 Adequate treatment provision, including epinephrine and equipment for maintaining an airway, should be available for immediate use should an anaphylactic or anaphylactoid reaction occur [Centers for Disease Control and Prevention 2015].

-Unblinded study personnel should not have contact with participants for any study-related procedures/assessments after administration of study vaccines, which includes all safety follow-up procedures.
-All safety and immunogenicity assessments will be conducted by blinded personnel, and the participant and/or participant's parent/guardian will be blinded to the study vaccine received by the participant.
+Unblinded study personnel should not have contact with participants for any study -related procedures/assessments after administration of study vaccines, which includes all safety follow-up procedures.
+All safety and immunogenicity assessments will be conducted by blinded personnel, and the participant or participant's parent/guardian will be blinded to the study vaccine received by the participant.
 Vaccination information, such as Component Identification Number and time of vaccination, must be recorded on the appropriate eCRF as per the Data Entry Guidelines.